Eggplant pahi

 Toss the aubergine with the turmeric and a touch of salt in a bowl.
 Layer in a single layer and spray with olive oil.
 Broil till cooked through, browned on the outside and soft inside, about 15-20 minutes.

-In a deep sauté pan, add the mustard seeds and fry till they pop, about 30 seconds.
-Add onions to the oil and fry them for about 8 minutes, turning once, until golden.
-Add the peppers, lemongrass stems, curry leaves, pandan leaf and chilli and sauté for 5 minutes, until the peppers are soft.
+In a deep sauté pan, add the mustard seeds and fry until they pop about 30 seconds.
+Add the onions to the oil and fry them for about 8 minutes, turning once, until golden.
+Add the peppers, lemongrass stems, curry leaves, pandan leaf, and chilli and sauté for 5 minutes until the peppers are soft.

-Add the rest of the spices, ginger, and garlic and sauté for 1-2 minutes.
-Add 1/2 cup water and the vinegar and simmer on medium heat till the water has evaporated and the oils have begun to be released.
+Add the rest of the spices, ginger, garlic, and sauté for 1-2 minutes.
+Add 1/2 cup water and the vinegar and simmer on medium heat until the water has evaporated and the oils have begun to release.
 Taste and adjust seasonings and salt.
-Gently mix in the eggplant, it will be mushy and you do not want to let them disintegrate.
+Gently mix in the eggplant; it will be mushy, and you do not want to let it disintegrate.

 Serve either warm or at room temperature.